molecula/documentation/cloud/cloud-databases/_posts/2022-11-14-cloud-db-delete.md

 * You must drop database tables **before** deleting a database.
 * Databases cannot be recovered once deleted.
-* Deletion may take some time.
+* Deletion may take a minute or two

 ## Before you begin